A-Rush-R/Adobe-Behaviour-Simulation-Challenge-Team-80/Main/Task_2/READMe.md

 ## Instructions
+- Make sure you are in the `Task_1/` directory and download the dataset there.
-Run the command below to save the results as ``
+- Run the command below for getting the like predictions :-
 ```
-python task_2.py
+python main.py
 ```
+The results can be found as `results.xlsx` in the `outputs/` directory.